metis-data/metis-book/docs/SetupMetis/Deploy Metis observability Agent/Deploy Metis observability Agent.md

-# Deploy Metis observability Agent
+# 🤵🏻‍♂️ Deploy Metis Agent

 what an agent can do